How to upgrade or downgrade your Capital One credit card

 Capital One doesn’t spell out eligibility requirements for upgrading or downgrading your account.
 But, as a general rule, your existing account must be in good standing when you request the product change, and you must have a positive payment history.

 Plus, the Credit Card Accountability Responsibility and Disclosure (CARD) Act prohibits card issuers from increasing your annual fee within a year of opening your account.
-That means you’ll probably have to wait until the year is up to upgrade if your card of choice has a higher annual fee.
+That means you’ll probably have to wait until you’ve held your current card for at least a year to upgrade if your card of choice has a higher annual fee.

-Your upgrade and downgrade options will vary based on several factors, including the card you currently have.
+Your upgrade and downgrade options will vary based on several factors, including the card you currently have — and not all cards can be upgraded or downgraded.
 For example, when a Bankrate writer and Capital One Quicksilver Cash Rewards Credit Card account holder called the bank’s customer service department, they were informed that their account could not be downgraded.

 How to upgrade a Capital One credit card